Auferet

 Is it free?

 Yes.
-Auferet is free with 10 actions per day and the full feature set.
+Auferet is free, with 10 daily credits to claim and the full feature set.
 Unlimited actions start at $10/mo.

 An AI Game Master turns any of these into a living world that remembers what you do.
 Free to start.